+The course will examine the nature of legal language and will provide tools to understand and interpret genres of legal writing and oratory, including statutes, pleadings, judicial opinions, facta, witness examinations, and opening and closing arguments.
 The course is divided into two parts: (1) General considerations of language, legal language, and language interpretation, and (2) Legal genres.
 Classes will consist of lectures and discussions, as well as in-class exercises and workshops.